 The bank that rejected you has specific lending criteria.
 Maybe they don't do your industry.
 Maybe your revenue is $20K below their floor.
 Maybe they had a bad quarter in your sector and tightened their standards.
 None of that means you're unfundable.

 A different lender — one that specializes in your industry or works with your credit profile — might approve you the same day.
 I've seen it happen hundreds of times.
 A restaurant owner denied by Bank of America gets $150K through an SBA-preferred lender.
-A contractor told "no" by his credit union gets equipment financing at 9.8% from a specialty lender.
+A contractor told "no" by his credit union gets equipment financing from a specialty lender at a competitive rate.

 How to Actually Compare Loan Offers